Member

 Baden-Württemberg

-Baden-Württemberg's strong spirit of collaboration is also evident in its involvement with POLIS Working Groups, such as the Regions Working Group, where it played a central role in bringing Sustainable Urban Mobility Plans (SUMP) as a key topic conversation not just for cities, but for regions as well, or the Traffic Efficiency Working Group, where it has discussed the importance of digital strategies for traffic management.
+Baden-Württemberg's strong spirit of collaboration is evident in its involvement with the Management Committee and the Working Groups of POLIS.
+By chairing the Regions Working Group Baden-Württemberg played a central role in bringing Sustainable Urban Mobility Plans (SUMP) as a key topic of conversation not just for cities, but for regions as well.

-For more information on Baden-Württemberg's transport policy strategy and its Ministry of Transport, you can check out the following documents:
+For more information on Baden-Württemberg's transport policy strategy and its Ministry of Transport, you can check out the following links:

-You can find out more on their website, or follow them on Twitter and Instagram.
+You can find out more on their website, or follow them on Instagram.

 Modal Split